jayjaychicago/PostClout/README.md

 # PostClout
-The framework of a Post Clout company where we invest in each others.
+This is the open-source charter of what a "post clout" company could be, where we invest in each others.
 Go ahead!
 Edit and enrich this charter!

 Living Post Clout: How to Escape the Context Trap